• Skip to main content

 Ultimately, once fleas get into your home, they will look to nest in your furniture, pets, clothing, or any other warm place to lay flea eggs and seek shelter.

-When do you Use Flea Bombs?
+When Do You Use Flea Bombs?

 If you believe that you or your pets are being attacked by fleas that have infested your home, it is acceptable to try flea bombs.
 We still will always recommend regular conventional pest control services vs. flea bombs.
 Still, if you are in an extreme situation and looking for a quick solution, flea bombs can help remedy your flea problem.